-Balloon-payment mortgages are qualified mortgages if they are originated and held in portfolio by small creditors operating in a rural or underserved area (See 12 CFR 1026.43(f)) and meet certain other requirements.
+Balloon-payment mortgages are qualified mortgages if they are originated and held in portfolio by small creditors operating in a rural or underserved area and meet certain other requirements.
 These mortgages must satisfy certain requirements applicable to qualified mortgages, including prohibitions on negative-amortization and interest-only features; maximum loan terms of 30 years; and points-and-fees restrictions.
-These loans must have a term of at least five years and a fixed interest rate and meet certain basic underwriting standards; debt-to-income ratios must be considered and verified, but the 43 percent threshold for qualified mortgages under the general definition does not apply.
-The rule also requires that the creditor consider and verify the consumer's current or reasonably expected income or assets and current debt obligations, alimony, and child support, but without regard to the standards in Appendix Q. This category of qualified mortgage is not available for a loan that, at origination, is subject to a forward commitment to be acquired by a person that does not itself qualify for the category (under the requirements outlined in the next paragraph).
+These loans must have a term of at least five years and a fixed interest rate and meet certain basic underwriting standards.
+The creditor must consider the consumer's monthly debt-to-income ratio or residual income; current or reasonably expected income or assets other than the value of the dwelling (including any real property attached to the dwelling) that secures the loan; and debt obligations, alimony, and child support, and the consumer's current or reasonably expected income or assets other than the value of the dwelling (including any real property attached to the dwelling) that secures the loan and the consumer's current debt obligations, alimony, and child support.
+This category of qualified mortgage is not available for a loan that, at origination, is subject to a forward commitment to be acquired by a person that does not itself qualify for the category (under the requirements outlined in the next paragraph).